Explain that classification systems aim to reflect evolutionary relationships.

 Objective: Explain that classification systems aim to reflect evolutionary relationships.

-• Communication: They allow scientists worldwide to communicate clearly about specific organisms using a standardized naming system.
+• Communicate clearly about organisms using a universal naming system.

 Evolutionary Relationships and Classification